oriolgual/reefpoints/source/posts/2015-09-18-ember-best-practices-avoid-leaking-state-into-factories.md

 published: true
 ---

-At DockYard, we spend our days writing code with Ember, from building web apps, to creating and maintaining addons, and contributing back to the Ember ecosystem.
+At DockYard, we spend a lot of time with Ember, from building web apps, creating and maintaining addons, to contributing back to the Ember ecosystem.
 We hope to share some of the experience we've gathered along the way through a series of blog posts that will focus on idiomatic Ember practices, patterns, anti-patterns, and common pitfalls.
 This is the first in that series, so let's start by going back to the basics with `Ember.Object`.

 `Ember.Object` is one of the first things we learn as Ember developers, and to no surprise.
 Pretty much every object we work with in Ember, whether it's a route, component, model, or service, [extends from Ember.Object](http://emberjs.jsbin.com/boqapo).
 But every now and then, I see it used incorrectly, like this: